D.R. Horton-Texas, Ltd. v. Markel International Ins. Co. (pdf),

 indemnify is triggered by the actual facts establishing liability in the underlying suit”).

-judgment motion that showed Ramirez was a subcontractor for D.R.
-Horton for the home, Ramirez performed
+motion that showed Ramirez was a subcontractor for D.R.
+Horton for the home, Ramirez performed masonry

-masonry work and repairs allegedly contributing to the defects, and Markel’s CGL policy for Ramirez named D.R.
+work and repairs allegedly contributing to the defects, and Markel’s CGL policy for Ramirez named D.R.
+Horton

-Horton as an additional insured.
-This evidence raises fact questions that defeat Markel’s motion for summary
+as an additional insured.
+This evidence raises fact questions that defeat Markel’s motion for summary judgment

-judgment in this case on the duty to indemnify claim.
-Of course, other terms, conditions, exclusions, or
+in this case on the duty to indemnify claim.
+Of course, other terms, conditions, exclusions, or exceptions in the

-exceptions in the policy or other proof may establish or refute, before or during trial, the existence of CGL
+policy or other proof may establish or refute, before or during trial, the existence of CGL coverage for D.R.

-coverage for D.R.
 Horton.
-The insurer and the putative insured may introduce evidence in coverage litigation to
+The insurer and the putative insured may introduce evidence in coverage litigation to establish or refute

-establish or refute the insurer’s duty to indemnify.
-Where disputed facts are proven in the liability case, whether
+the insurer’s duty to indemnify.
+Where disputed facts are proven in the liability case, whether none, some, or

-none, some, or most of the material coverage facts will have been established in that underlying suit depends on
+most of the material coverage facts will have been established in that underlying suit depends on the

 IV.
 CONCLUSION

-court of appeals’ judgment on the duty to indemnify.
-Accordingly, we remand the duty to indemnify issue to the
+of appeals’ judgment on the duty to indemnify.
+Accordingly, we remand the duty to indemnify issue to the trial

 Dale Wainwright